-The present analyses show that the lung cancer risk in the Wismut cohort increases proportionally with total radon exposure.
+In the Wismut cohort the lung cancer risk increases proportionally with increasing radon exposure.
 The exposure to radon and its progeny is expressed in so-called "working level months" (WLM).
 The total exposure in WLM is calculated as the product of the energy emitted by the short lived radon daughters—or, in more simple terms—the radon concentration in one liter of air and the time a miner has spent in the respective environment.

 Assigned radon exposures of the Wismut employees ranged from 0 (about 8,000 persons) to 3,224 WLM (mean = 280 WLM).
 Compared to non-exposed subjects, an exposure of 2,000 WLM resulted in a four-fold increase in lung cancer risk.
 However, this increase is also influenced by other factors like time since exposure, attained age and level of exposure.
-The increase in lung cancer risk per WLM is highest five to 14 years after exposure and among persons under 55 years of age.
+The increase in lung cancer risk per WLM is highest 5 to 14 years after exposure and among persons under 55 years of age.
 With increasing time since exposure lung cancer risk decreases by about a factor of 2 every ten years, but remains significant even after 35 years.
-Furthermore, the risk decreases with increasing attained age by 30% every ten years.
-For cumulative exposures over 100 WLM a higher risk was observed when exposure was protracted over a longer period of time.
+Furthermore, the risk decreases with increasing attained age by 30 % every ten years.
+In addition a higher risk was observed when exposure was protracted over a longer period of time.

 An analysis of the risk of death from lung cancer in uranium miners hired in 1960 or later, and thus exposed to rather low levels of radon, found a statistical significant association between lung cancer mortality and cumulative exposure to radon even in those low levels of radon exposure (Kreuzer et al. 2015).
 The mean radon exposure for those miners was 17 WLM which is only one tenth of the mean radon exposure in the whole cohort.